-Based in the UK, but always travelling far and wide we are a friendly husband and wife wildlife photography team.
-Married for 14 years and both self-confessed wildlife and nature addicts!
-We will happily confess that you will find us at our happiest discussing the days photographic highlights, whilst sitting in front of an open fire underneath the African sky and listening to the sound of a lion roaring nearby.
-Or in a cosy cabin nestled deep in the wilderness with the endemic wildlife our only neighbours.
+We are a friendly husband and wife professional wildlife photography team, married for 14 years and both self-confessed wildlife and nature addicts.
+We will happily confess that you will find us at our happiest on the open plains or discussing the days photographic highlights, whilst sitting in front of an open fire underneath the African sky and listening to the sound of a lion roaring nearby.

 In addition, our wildlife photography expeditions have taken us to a number of other incredible countries including: India, Svalbard (Arctic), Canada, Iceland, Australia & East/Western USA, (including Hawaii) It is from these beautiful and interesting locations that we capture images of endemic wildlife and beautiful landscapes.
 Click here to see our gallery.

 We have several years of experience in leading photographic safaris and our photographic safaris are run by our own UK registered company Images of Wildlife LTD. For the last three winter seasons we have also both worked in Sweden guiding guests to photograph the aurora borealis for the company Lights over Lapland.
 Please do visit our Guest Feedback page to view previous client testimonials.